gabrielhisa/bookmarkManager/README.md

 As this is a simple project solely for the purpose of exercising and getting a visual panorama of the entire architecture, I planned to keep it simple.
 The base project was downloaded from https://start.spring.io/.
 Techs used:
  - Architecture: REST API
  - Java 21 + Maven
- - Springboot 3.5.6 (Spring Web, Spring Data JPA, Spring DevTools)
+ - Springboot 3.5.6 (Spring Web, Spring Data JPA, Spring DevTools, WebMvcTest)
  - PostgreSQL + DBeaver
  - Postman
+ - JUnit
+ - Mockito

 ## API Endpoints
  - GET "/bookmarks" - Get all bookmarks